Personal information protection policy

 Mandatory Declaration

-• Apply and obtain a interior renovation permit;
+• Apply for and obtain an interior renovation permit

-• Declare within 120 days of the installation or construction of the new appliance or fireplace.
-This declaration can be made and submitted online (by filling out the form) or in person at the Urban Planning Department (4333, Sherbrooke W).
+• Submit the declaration within 120 days of the installation or construction of the new appliance or fireplace.

 Owners planning to install a new solid fuel appliance or fireplace must :